-For our algorithm, we present alternative algorithms that implement the first two steps above in nearly linear time.
+For our algorithm, we present alternative algorithms that implement the first two steps above in nearly-linear time.
 Naively, the first step above involves solving a linear system with at least n constraints, and the best state of art general purpose linear system solvers can do this is in roughly matrix multiplication time (so at least $\Omega(n^2)$ time).
 Similarly it is a priori unclear if the step on solving differential equations can be done in better than $O(n^2)$ time.
-The final pruning step of Kopparty, Ron-Zewi, Saraf and Wootters [KRSW23] happened to be nearly linear time as it is, and we use this step off-the-shelf from their work without any changes.
+The final pruning step of Kopparty, Ron-Zewi, Saraf and Wootters [KRSW23] and Tamo [Tam23] happened to be nearly-linear time as it is, and we use this step off-the-shelf from their work without any changes.
 We note that the randomness in our final algorithm only comes from the randomness in the algorithm of Kopparty, Ron-Zewi, Saraf and Wootters [KRSW23].
-As an intermediate statement, we get the following theorem, which when combined with the results in [KRSW23] gives us Theorem 1.3.
+As an intermediate statement, we get the following theorem, which when combined with the aforementioned pruning procedure gives us Theorem 1.3.

 Theorem 2.1.
-For every $\varepsilon > 0$, there exists a natural number s_0 such that for all $s > s_0$, degree parameter d, block length n, field \mathbb{F} of characteristic zero or larger than d, the following is true.
-There is a deterministic algorithm that takes as input a received word R and after at most $O(n \cdot \text{poly}(s \log n \text{ poly}(1/\varepsilon)))$ field operations outputs a basis for an affine space A of degree d polynomials of dimension $O(1/\varepsilon)$ such that if $\mathsf{Mult}s(f)$ has fractional Hamming distance at most $\left(1 - \frac{d}{sn} + \varepsilon\right)$ from R for a polynomial f of degree at most d, then f is contained in A.
+For every $\varepsilon > 0$ , there exists a natural number $s_0$ such that for all $s > s_0$ , degree parameter d, block length n, field $\mathbb{F}$ of characteristic zero or larger than d, the following is true.

+There is a deterministic algorithm that takes as input a received word R and after at most $O(n \cdot \text{poly}(s \log n \operatorname{poly}(1/\varepsilon)))$ field operations outputs a basis for an affine space A of degree d polynomials of dimension $O(1/\varepsilon)$ such that if $\operatorname{Mult}s(f)$ has fractional Hamming distance at most $\left(1 - \frac{d}{sn} + \varepsilon\right)$ from R for a polynomial f of degree at most d, then f is contained in A.

 We now briefly discuss the ideas in our faster algorithms for constructing the differential equation and for solving them.

-Fast construction of the differential equation: To construct the interpolating polynomial $Q(x, \mathbf{y}) = \tilde{Q}(x) + \sum_i Q_i(x)y_i$ satisfying the linear constraints described above in nearly linear time, we rely on the ideas of Alekhnovich [Ale05].
+Fast construction of the differential equation: To construct the interpolating polynomial $Q(x, \mathbf{y}) = \tilde{Q}(x) + \sum_i Q_i(x)y_i$ satisfying the linear constraints described above in nearly-linear time, we rely on the ideas of Alekhnovich [Ale05].
 In particular, we define an appropriate lattice over the polynomial ring $\mathbb{F}[x]$ with the properties that any non-zero polynomial in this lattice satisfies the linear constraints of interest, and moreover that the shortest vector in the lattice gives us a polynomial Q of low enough degree for our applications.
-At this point, we invoke an algorithm of Alekhnovich to exactly compute the shortest vector of this lattice, which gives us the desired Q. Our novelty here is just in coming up with the right definition of the lattice that is suited for decoding multiplicity codes and in particular, the shortest vector algorithm of Alekhnovich [Ale05] is invoked in a blackbox manner.
+At this point, we invoke an algorithm of Alekhnovich to exactly compute the shortest vector of this lattice, which gives us the desired Q. We remark on the two salient points of departure from Alekhnovich's algorithm and analysis.
+First, the definition of the lattice that is suited for decoding multiplicity codes (both for decoding upto Johnson radius as well as upto capacity) is different from that of Alekhnovich.
+Second, Alekhnovich proves that there exists a short vector in the lattice by demonstrating that the lattice constructed by him is identical to the one constructed by Guruswami and Sudan which is known to have short vectors.
+We instead follow a more direct approach; we demonstrate the existence of a short vector by a direct application of Minkowski's theorem.
 The details can be found in section 4.